 Canine Cancer – Know the Signs

-Whilst most dog owners will keep on top of their dogs’ health with annual check-ups at the vet, this can sometimes mean diseases like cancer can go unnoticed a long time.
-With cancer, the quicker it’s diagnosed and treated, the better the chances are for a full recovery.
-The signs below don’t always point to cancer, but it’s well worth taking your dog for a check up if you notice these signs.
+Whilst most dog owners will keep on top of their dogs’ health with annual check-ups at the vet.
+This can sometimes mean diseases like cancer can go unnoticed for a long time.
+With cancer, the quicker it’s diagnosed and treated, the better the chances of a full recovery.
+The signs below don’t always point to cancer, but it’s well worth taking your dog for a check-up if you notice these signs.

-We love our four-legged friends dearly, but inevitably they can be a bit smelly at times, but if you notice any unusually foul smells coming from the mouth, nose or rectal area you should speak to a vet.
+We love our four-legged friends dearly, but inevitably they can be a bit smelly at times.
+You should speak to a vet if you notice any unusually foul smells coming from the mouth, nose or rectal area.

 Lumps and Bumps

 Make a monthly routine of checking your dog all over for unusual lumps and monitor them.
-Cancer can grow very quickly, so if they’re rapidly growing, oozing discharge or blood be sure to take your dog to the vets immediately.
+Cancer can grow very quickly, so if they’re rapidly growing, oozing discharge or blood, be sure to take your dog to the vet immediately.

 Loss of Appetite &Weight Loss

-A dog’s weight should remain fairly consistent and unless you’ve put your dog on a weight loss diet, any rapid weight loss or loss of appetite could be a sign that there’s something wrong, so keep an eye out for these signs.
+A dog’s weight should remain fairly consistent, and unless you’ve put your dog on a weight loss diet, any rapid weight loss or loss of appetite could be a sign of something wrong, so keep an eye out for these signs.

-You know your dog better than anyone, if he seems out of sorts, lethargic and sleeping more than usual it’s best to give your vet a call.
+You know your dog better than anyone.
+If he seems out of sorts, lethargic and sleeping more than usual, it’s best to call your vet.

-If you notice your dog getting breathless, wheezing or coughing after very little exertion it could be signs of a bigger respiratory problem, such as lung cancer – take your dog to the vet straight away.
+If you notice your dog getting breathless, wheezing or coughing after very little exertion it could be a sign of a bigger respiratory problem, such as lung cancer – take your dog to the vet immediately.

 Vomiting & Diarrhoea

 Knowing what healthy dog gums look like and regularly checking them is important.
-Cancer is one many illnesses where pale gums can signify blood loss so it’s always worth keeping an eye on them.
+Cancer is one of many illnesses where pale gums signify blood loss, so it’s always worth keeping an eye on them.

-Whilst you may not feel qualified to diagnose canine cancer, as a dog owner you can still be proactive and look out for signs that could catch cancer in the early stages.
+Whilst you may not feel qualified to diagnose canine cancer, as a dog owner, you can still be proactive and look for signs that could catch cancer early.